-Undoubtedly, Chicago is one of the most popular cities to live in — whether you’re a young professional jumping off your career, you’re looking for the perfect place to raise a family, or you’re simply wanting to live in a city that has it all.
+Undoubtedly, Chicago is one of the most popular cities to live in — whether you’re a young professional jumping off your career, you're looking for the perfect place to raise a family, or you’re simply wanting to live in a city that has it all.
 And more likely than not, you’re in search of the safest neighborhoods in Chicago (we’ve got you covered there).
 No matter why you’re moving to Chicago, you’ve made an excellent choice!
 And plenty of the other nearly 2.7 million residents (and growing!) in the city would agree.

 Chicago is well known for its bustling city life, laid-back suburbs, and that unforgettable midwestern friendliness that you just don’t get in other large cities.
 When you live in the Chicago area, you have access to a large public transportation network (the second largest in the country), world-class cultural events, a thriving sports scene, and all the different kinds of food you could ever hope to try!
-This city is easily navigable thanks to its grid system, and you’ll find that it’s also a pleasure to walk through.
-Even though you’re in a concrete city with some of the tallest skyscrapers around (Chicago invented these iconic buildings!), you’ll find that there is a surprising amount of greenspace as you get to know the ins and outs of the nation’s third largest city.
-There certainly is a lot going for — and going on — in the Windy City.
+This city is easily navigable, thanks to its grid system, and you’ll find that it’s also a pleasure to walk through.
+And even though you’re in a concrete city with some of the tallest skyscrapers around (Chicago invented these iconic buildings!), you’ll find that there is a surprising amount of green space as you get to know the ins and outs of the nation’s third largest city.
+There certainly is a lot going for — and going on in — the Windy City.

 One of the first questions you should consider when you’re relocating to a new place — in addition to what’s the best way to move your stuff there — is how safe the area you’ll be living in is.
 And, unfortunately, we’d be remiss if we didn’t mention Chicago’s crime.
 Chances are, you’ve seen some of the news stories or read some of the statistics when it comes to the crime levels in Chicago.
 But don’t be discouraged.
 That crime that you’ve read or heard about?
 It’s mainly in certain areas — areas that you’re not looking to settle down in anyway.
 In fact, we’ve come up with a list of the safest places to live in Chicago, so you can rest assured that you’re making the best decision for your situation.
 Let’s dive in!

 Compared to the rest of the country, Chicago does have a higher crime rate.
-It was 67% higher in 2020 — and violent crimes make up a large portion of that rate.
+It was 67 percent higher in 2020 — and violent crimes make up a large portion of that rate.
 From 2021 to 2022, overall crime in Chicago increased by a whopping 41 percent.
 However, it’s important to note that other common crimes like theft, robbery, and motor vehicle theft are also a substantial part of the overall crime rate of Chicago.
 In fact, these types of property crimes are common in almost all larger cities.
-And while the number of violent crimes that occur each year in the city may make headlines, according to Neighborhood Scout, Chicago didn’t even make the top 10 of the most dangerous cities in 2022.
-Other large cities, such as Memphis, Detroit, and St. Louis did.
+And while the number of violent crimes that occur each year in the city may make headlines, according to Neighborhood Scout, Chicago didn’t even make the top 10 of the most dangerous cities in 2023.
+Other large cities, such as Memphis and Detroit, did.

-It’s also worth noting that the majority of crimes in Chicago take place in certain neighborhoods that have long been affected by poverty, policy decisions, and disinvestment.
+It's also worth noting that the majority of crimes in Chicago take place in certain neighborhoods that have long been affected by poverty, policy decisions, and disinvestment.
 If you’re considering a move to Chicago, do your research and find out what these areas are so you can avoid them — and steer toward the safest neighborhoods in Chicago instead.
 Most areas that tourists visit are considered safe and welcoming, as long as you make sure to be aware of your surroundings and your personal items.

 Chicago is a safe place to live, and there are plenty of city neighborhoods and suburbs where you’ll feel right at home.
-Just because you live in Chicago does not necessarily mean you’re going to be in more danger.
+Just because you move to Chicago does not necessarily mean you're going to be in more danger.
 Learning how to avoid dangerous situations is crucial in Chicago, just as it is in any large city, and we can help you find the safest places to live in Chicago.

 Before we delve a little deeper into the safest areas in Chicago, it might be a good idea to get some answers to frequently asked questions first.